 We collect HONEY BEE SWARMS in the local area – see red box below

 High Wycombe & District Beekeepers’ Association is a thriving group of enthusiastic beekeepers from all walks of life founded in 1944 to promote bees and beekeeping.
-We hold monthly evening meetings with a visiting speaker at Trinity Church, High Wycombe.
+We hold monthly evening meetings with a visiting speaker at Trinity Church, London Road, High Wycombe.
 These meetings are open to all, so if you’re interested in taking up beekeeping or even just curious, why not come along?
-They take place on the last Friday of each month, from September to May.
+They take place on the last Friday of each month, from September to May (not December), starting at 7.30pm.
 For members, we also hold monthly “Developing your beekeeping” meetings, training courses, practical sessions at our own apiary, and specialist days of interest.
-This year’s Taster Day is on 13th August 2016 – see below.

 A beginners’ beekeeping course is held each spring.
 See our beginners’ page or email firstname.lastname@example.org